 The street was closed off and strings of electric lights sparkled overhead.
 Food trucks were parked nearby, and musicians were busy setting up.
 We were greeted by an affable young man and led to the space that was designated for our table.
 Shortly after we finished setting up, people began to wander in.
 We spent the rest of the evening chatting about our organization with folks from the neighborhood and other areas of Lexington, and even sold a handful of t-shirts and posters.
 The smell of food was in the air, and conversations and music could be heard from all directions.
 The head count at that initial event was expected to be somewhere in the neighborhood of 200 people, but more than 1,000 attended.
 It felt like the start of something exciting.

 Since that evening, the Night Market has become a much-anticipated seasonal event, held from 6 p.m. to 10 p.m. on the first Friday of the month April through December.
 It’s always free and open to the public.
-(Due to inclement weather, the first Market of the 2017 season will take place on Friday, May 12.)
+Join us for the June Night Market this Friday, June 2!

 The success of Night Market and other community events has helped spur efforts to make NoLi more pedestrian and bike friendly, encourage new businesses to locate in the neighborhood, and to garner support for initiatives to increase the availability of quality, affordable housing.
 Night Market has also helped raise awareness of the district throughout the city.
 As journalist Cheryl Truman wrote in a 2016 Herald-Leader article: “The market’s ‘pop-up’ design is inspired by the idea of ‘temporary urbanization,’ changing a space to engage the community and encourage relationships between creative people and the public.”